lstefano71/DyalogHmonClient/memory-bank/progress.md

 ## Evolution of Project Decisions
 - Implementation follows PRD and memory bank best practices.
 - Tasks and progress are tracked in TODO.md and reflected here for accuracy.

+_Memory bank fully reviewed and confirmed up to date as of 2025-07-14 16:48 CEST._